No Records Found

 Canada

-Treatment is designed to be fun and motivating for the child!
-We work hard to get in lots of practice, by choosing games and activities that lend themselves to many repetitions of our speech targets.
+Therapy for apraxia involves helping children to produce clearer speech, by supporting them to learn accurate movements of their tongue, lips, jaw and palate.
+Treatment also needs to be fun and motivating – particularly for younger children!
+In our sessions, we work hard to get in lots of practice, by choosing games and activities that lend themselves to many repetitions of our speech targets.
+In a typical session, we will often get in more than 100 repetitions of the child’s target words, sounds or phrases!

 Depending on the child, we may initially need to work on skills such as watching the SLP’s face during speech tasks, or the ability to copy actions and sounds in play.